Vadakan/Dockerrefresher/README.md

 # and if 'Nodejs' calls for any operations kernel will redirect the call to hard disk parition having python-3

-# Here comes the concept of 'Namespaces' and 'Control groups'.
+# Here comes the concept of 'Namespaces' and 'Control groups'. --  Container stores all the data and dependencies in the namespace (parition in the hard disk of server)

 ![image](https://user-images.githubusercontent.com/80065996/153011151-ccf6bc0d-5c73-4310-8350-d454f39e1e06.png)